Salado: The Drinking Water Crisis in Uruguay | Translation

 And so far, studies have not linked this extreme drought to climate change.

-[Bruno]: As we mentioned at the beginning of the episode, atmospheric science specialists talk about a “black swan,” a term coined by economist Nassim Taleb, used to describe a surprising event, meaning it cannot be predicted and has a significantgreat impact.
-Remember that in Uruguay’s case, it had been 44 years since a drought like the one that recently affected the southwest of the country had not occurred in 44 years.
+[Bruno]: As we mentioned at the beginning of the episode, atmospheric science specialists talk about a “black swan,” a term coined by economist Nassim Taleb, used to describe a surprising event, meaning it cannot be predicted and has a great impact.
+Remember that in Uruguay’s case, a drought like the one that recently affected the southwest of the country had not occurred in 44 years.

 [Nausícaa]: In this area, the Santa Lucía River basin is crucial for having potable water.
-During this crisis, its level reached historic lows of water.
+During this crisis, its level reached historic lows.

 [Bruno]: The Paso Severino reservoir is about 100 kilometers from Montevideo.
-Through the Santa Lucía River, its dam connects with the Aguas Corrientes water treatment plant, which is in the middle of the routelocated halfway, about 50 kilometers away.
+Through the Santa Lucía River, its dam connects with the Aguas Corrientes water treatment plant, which is located halfway, about 50 kilometers away.
 The procedure is carried out there to purify freshwater so that it reaches the metropolitan area.
 But the flow of the Paso Severino reservoir reached historic lows, prompting the government to seek other strategies to bring freshwater to the Aguas Corrientes plant.

 [Silvia]: After the break, what measures did the Uruguayan government take to try to solve the water crisis, and what could happen in the future?